GulnaraSh/Knowledge-mining-python/README.md

 # Knowledge mining python package

-The package allows to extract relevant sentences from scientific texts based on the provided keywords.
+The package allows to extract relevant sentences from scientific texts based on the provided keywords and connection words.

 ## Documentation